uswds/uswds-site/_posts/2017-07-25-oes-case-study.md

 **Standards team:** How did you integrate your work with the Standards?

 **Maureen Earley:** We worked with one of 18F’s developers who was doing the various coding elements for us.
-She redid the back-end of our site to be compliant with the Standards.
+She redid the back-end of our site to be compliant with the [USWDS Jekyll theme](https://github.com/18f/uswds-jekyll).

 **Standards team:** What were the benefits you gained by using the Standards?

-**Maureen Earley:** There were several benefits: a) it’s good design, and b) it’s great that we’re contributing to a cohesive branding approach across all of government.
+**Maureen Earley:** There were several benefits: (a) it’s good design, and (b) it’s great that we’re contributing to a cohesive branding approach across all of government.
 Ideally, we will get to a reality that, when you visit a government website, you know you’re on a government site due to the design consistency.

 **Standards team:** Is there anything the Standards team could do to help you in your efforts?

-**Maureen Earley:** I was unaware of the Public Slack channel, but I want to join because of my personal interest in design.
+**Maureen Earley:** I was unaware of the public Slack channel, but I want to join because of my personal interest in design.
 Creating buy-in for the Standards within the government community is really important.

 **Standards team:** Advice for other agencies?

 **Maureen Earley:** The U.S. Web Design Standards really make life easier for all of us working in government, which in turn can save taxpayer dollars.
-Web developers (or even teams without web developers!) have a starting ground to work from, you don’t have to come up with your own branding, and it's a proven toolkit of design features that make government services and information online more accessible to the public. for a better government experience.
+Web developers (or even teams without web developers!) have a starting ground to work from, you don’t have to come up with your own branding, and it's a proven toolkit of design features that make government services and information online more accessible to the public for a better government experience.

 ---